abelkene001/mini-biz/PAYSTACK_PRODUCTION_FIX.md

 ### After Deploying to Vercel:

-1. Set the `NEXT_PUBLIC_APP_URL` environment variable
+1. Set all environment variables in Vercel dashboard
 2. Redeploy the project (or wait for auto-redeployment)
+3. Check Vercel logs while testing
-3. Test the payment flow at https://your-vercel-domain.vercel.app/payment
+4. Test the payment flow at https://shopza-link.vercel.app/payment

 ## Common Errors and Solutions

 ### Error: "Failed to initialize Paystack"

 - Check that `NEXT_PUBLIC_APP_URL` is set in Vercel environment variables
-- Verify Paystack keys are correct (pk*live* and sk*live*)
+- Verify Paystack keys are correct (pk_live_ and sk_live_)
 - Check Vercel logs for detailed error messages
+- Verify Supabase credentials are correct

 ### Error: "Cannot destructure property 'language' of 'object null'"